amitkbiswas0/ocr-cnn/README.md

 # ocr-cnn
-A simple Convolutional Neural Net model to identify hand-written Bengali character
+A simple Convolutional Neural Net model to identify hand-written Bengali character based on EkushNet and Ekush Dataset